 A1307 corridor including Babraham Road/Hills Road (ongoing)

-This project is commissioned by the City Deal, with the aim of improving access to the Biomedical Campus from the south along the A1307 (and maybe some ancillary improvements to the other major southern employment sites at Granta Park and the Babraham Research Campus).
-The City Deal carried out public consultation on initial options in mid-2016.
-Those options have now been narrowed down and are being worked through by a ‘Local Liaison Forum’.
-Amanda Taylor (QE County Councillor) and Sam Davies (Chair of QECF) are our local representatives on the LLF.
-According to the current timetable, following further refinement of the preferred options over this summer, they will be re-presented for a second round of public consultation in autumn 2017.
-The next LLF meeting for our area will be held on 20th June but is not open to members of the public.
-Documents will presumably be added to the project website in due course.
+This project is commissioned by Greater Cambridge Partnership, with the aim of improving access to the Biomedical Campus from the south along the A1307 (and maybe some ancillary improvements to the other major southern employment sites at Granta Park and the Babraham Research Campus).
+The City Deal carried out public consultation on initial options in mid-2016, which were then considered by a ‘Local Liaison Forum’ of councillors and residents’ representatives from along the route, including Sam Davies for QECF.

 This is a massive project, with changes proposed all the way down the A1307 from the Biomedical Campus to Haverhill.
 There were three ‘Strategies’ which went out for another round of public consultation in Spring 2018.
 You can see the routes here but you need to scroll down to the bottom of the page, as they are hidden away.

 The aspects most likely to impinge on Queen Edith’s residents are about improving bus access from Babraham Road Park & Ride site to the Biomedical Campus: either off-highway, across the fields south of Babraham Road; or on-highway, by widening Babraham Road and Hills Road to make space for an in-bound dedicated bus lane.
 Residents might also want to take an interest in the implications of the various Strategies for Green Belt development.